 - Then, use your hands to break up the cauliflower into florets.
-Place the florets in a calender to give them a quick rinse.
+Place the florets in a colander to give them a quick rinse.

 - Then, place the cauliflower florets in a steamer basket.
 Steam for 5 minutes.
 Or, if you prefer to use the microwave, place the florets in a microwave-safe bowl with about 2 tablespoons of water.
 Cover with plastic wrap and poke a few holes in the plastic.
 Microwave for 3 minutes.
 You can also make Instant Pot Steamed Cauliflower to prepare it for freezing.

 - Carefully transfer the steamed cauliflower florets to the baking sheet.
 Spread the florets out so they are not touching each other.

 - Freeze the baking sheet for 5-6 hours, or up to 24 hours.